SarahkhIT/AgenticAIProject/README.md

 ## Project Description

-**Smart Event Planner** is an agentic AI system for planning events end-to-end.
+**AI Event Planner** is an agentic AI system for planning events end-to-end.
 A user describes an event in natural language (type, guest count, budget, date, indoor/outdoor preference, theme), and the system extracts a structured request, plans the event using real tools, answers grounded questions from a knowledge base, and routes between planning